A Kernel Stein Test for Comparing Latent Variable Models: A relative goodness-of-fit test

-Corollary \ref{cor:teststatnormality} leads to the following simple model comparison test (summarized in Algorithm \ref{alg:testproc}): for a given significance level $\alpha\in(0,1)$, we compare the test statistic $T_{n,t}$ against the $(1-\alpha)$-quantile $\tau_{1-\alpha}$ of the standard normal and reject the null if $T_{n,t}$ exceeds $\tau_{1-\alpha}$.
-By this design, under the null hypothesis $H_{0}:\mu_{P,Q}\leq0$, we have $\lim_{n,t\to\infty}\mathrm{\Pi}(T_{n,t}>\tau_{1-\alpha}|H_{0})\leq\alpha$, and the test is therefore asymptotically level $\alpha$ for each fixed $R$ satisfying $H_{0}$.
-On the other hand, under any fixed alternative $H_{1}:\mu_{P,Q}>0,$ it follows from $\sqrt{n}\mu_{P,Q}\to\infty$ $(n\to\infty)$ that we have $\lim_{n,t\to\infty}\mathrm{\mathrm{\Pi}}(T_{n,t}>\tau_{1-\alpha}|H_{1})=1$, indicating that the test is consistent in power.
+Corollary \ref{cor:teststatnormality} leads to the following simple model comparison test (summarized in Algorithm \ref{alg:testproc}): for a given significance level $\alpha\in(0,1)$, we compare the test statistic $T_{n,t}$ against the $(1-\alpha)$-quantile $\tau_{1-\alpha}$ of the standard normal, and reject the null if $T_{n,t}$ exceeds $\tau_{1-\alpha}$.
+By this design, under the null hypothesis $H_{0}:\mu_{P,Q}\leq0$, we have $\lim_{n,t\to\infty}\Pi(T_{n,t}>\tau_{1-\alpha}|H_{0})\leq\alpha$, and the test is therefore asymptotically level $\alpha$ for each fixed $R$ satisfying $H_{0}$.
+On the other hand, under any fixed alternative $H_{1}:\mu_{P,Q}>0,$ it follows from $\sqrt{n}\mu_{P,Q}\to\infty$ $(n\to\infty)$ that we have $\lim_{n,t\to\infty}\Pi(T_{n,t}>\tau_{1-\alpha}|H_{1})=1$, indicating that the test is consistent in power.

-The test has the same asymptotic behaviors when $\sigma_{P,Q}=0.$ The test statistic in this case can be a degenerate U-statistic \citep[Section 5.5.2]{Ser2009}, where the test statistic does not admit a normal asymptotic distribution.
-Therefore, in practice, the normal approximation might fail to capture the variability of the test statistic, and the type-I error could exceed the significance level.
-This situation is of concern particularly when $\mu_{P,Q}=0$ (note that if $\mu_{P,Q}\neq0,$ the test statistic diverges as the sample size increases); underestimation of the statistic's variability in this case can easily lead to false positives.
-Note that this issue arises in the extreme case where two models are identical.
-As a remedy, we require to examine that the proximity of the two models, such as by conducting two-sample testing.
-A more systematic treatment could be performed, e.g., by preventing the degeneracy using a sample splitting technique proposed by \citet{SchennachWilhelm2017Simple}, and we leave this for future work.
-For experiments in this scenario, please see Section \ref{subsec:exp-closemodels} in the supplement.
+We remark that the above analysis will not apply in particular extreme cases, where both models are identical, or both perfectly match the data distribution.
+When these occur, then $\ensuremath{\sigma_{P,Q}=0}$ and $\mu_{P,Q}=0$ (note that if $\mu_{p,Q}\neq0,$ the test statistic diverges as the sample size increases).
+Applying our procedure as above to this setting, the normal approximation might fail to correctly capture the variability of the test statistic, and the type-I error could exceed the significance level.
+To detect this failure mode, we would need to independently check that the two models are not identical, either by inspection or via two-sample testing.
+A more systematic treatment could be performed, e.g., by preventing degeneracy using a sample splitting technique as proposed by \citet{SchennachWilhelm2017Simple}, and we leave this refinement for future work.